-From that episode of Monday Night Raw where Stinger, for one time only, held the WWE World Heavyweight Championship above his head, Sting tormented Seth Rollins over the statue he stole (and later destroyed).
+From that episode of Monday Night Raw where, for one time only, Sting in WWE World Heavyweight Championship became real and he held the title above his head.
+Sting tormented Seth Rollins over the statue he stole (and later destroyed).
 The end game was Night of Champions 2015, where Seth Rollins wrestled two matches in a double main event.
 First, he defended his recently won United States Championship against John Cena.
 The Doctor of Thuganomics picked up the W, taking back his prized US title.

 Seth tried to bounce after that, but Mr. Hustle, Loyalty, and Respect got in his way, forcing him to stay and defend the WWE World Heavyweight Championship against Sting.
 This was a good match, which is forever marred by the fact that it was Sting’s last.
 It was a Bucklebomb that did it.
 Seth’s busted it out on who knows how many occasions and didn’t do anything different with Sting than he did with any of the countless other guys he hit it on.

 It was a matter of wear and tear.
 Sting was 56 years-old at Night of Champions 2015.
 That’s not a normal 56, either.
 That’s a pro wrestler 56.
 Keep in mind, the man started his professional wrestling career in 1985.
 This was 30 years later.